 Cart 0

-The Wheelchair Rugby World Challenge returns to Adelaide in 2026!
-See the all-conquering Australian Steelers play at home against 5 of the world’s best!
-The competition will run alongside the existing Wheelchair Rugby National Championship and a junior’s division ensuring Adelaide will play host to one of the largest wheelchair rugby event in the world in 2026.
+The competition will run alongside the existing Wheelchair Rugby National Championship and a junior’s division ensuring Adelaide will play host to one of the largest wheelchair rugby events in the world in 2026.

 Dates: Thursday, 23 - Sunday, 26 April 2026